clytwynec/har-scripts/README.md

 ## Feeding HAR files

 Use [harupload.py](https://github.com/clytwynec/har-scripts/blob/master/harupload.py) to feed hars.
 Use `python harupload.py -h` for details.
-Be sure to `pip install -r requirements` first.
+Be sure to `pip install -r requirements/harupload.txt` first.
 There are a couple of sample har files in the [sample_data](https://github.com/clytwynec/har-scripts/tree/master/sample_data) folder.